-Buses are a great transportation method and there is an extensive network throughout the country from small towns to connecting between the northern and southern parts of the country.
+Buses are a great transportation method, and there is an extensive network throughout the country from small towns to connecting between the northern and southern parts of the country.
 Expresses buses are the best option to take when you want to go long distances and travel to new cities.

 Local buses are very popular when you’re trying to get around a city and Sweden often has passes that can be purchases to make it more affordable.
 A 24-hour bus pass costs about $12 US dollars, while a 72-hour pass costs about $25 US dollars.
-But the perks of these passes are that you can use the buses an unlimited number of times in that time period.
+The perks of these passes are that you can use the buses an unlimited number of times in that time period.

-Trains can be expensive but are still more affordable than taking a flight.
-Longer train distances can cost up to $50 US dollars, many tickets will cost about $30 US dollars.
+Trains can be expensive; however, they are still more affordable than taking a flight.
+Longer train distances can cost up to $50 US dollars; many tickets will cost about $30 US dollars.
 Shorter train rides will be the most affordable and will cost less than $20 US dollars.

 Finally, some travelers choose to road trip around Sweden and drive themselves with a rental car.
 While this is an extremely convenient way to travel because you can make your own schedule, it can get quite expensive as the rental costs add up.

 Top Cities to Visit

 Stockholm is Sweden’s capital and most famous city, but there are a lot of other urban destinations in the country too.
 From way up in the North to the very Southern region of Sweden, here are the best Swedish cities to visit.